 SMLS has been a Florida PLT School for more than a decade.
 Through this program, at least half the teaching faculty has attended a PLT workshop, PLT activities are incorporated into the curriculum or there is a designated PLT Week, and the school has a PLT Coordinator.

 “PLT gives us at St. Michael an opportunity to live out our convictions in word and deed,” said principal Robert Ziegler.
-“Caring for the environment is a win-win scenario that teaches us to be be self-disciplined and care for things things outside ourselves.”
+“Caring for the environment is a win-win scenario that teaches us to be self-disciplined and care for things outside ourselves.”

 Becoming a PLT GreenSchool was a team effort, as middle school science teacher Katie Schlotterbeck recalled, involving students, teachers, staff, and the community.
 For example, the school’s director of finance and bookkeeper helped students gather and analyze data, as did the head of maintenance.
 The cafeteria manager supported recycling efforts, and electricians in the community helped install sensors to reduce electricity usage.

 Knowledge led to action. ““I taught a lesson on biodegradability in October to all of my middle school classes and afterwards the amount of water bottles and soda cans that were recycled at lunch increased,” Schlotterbeck noted.
 “We all need reminders.”

 In addition, the action extended from school to home.
 As seventh-grader Alex Quattrone said, “The recycling things that we have learned at school, I have brought home and taught my family.”

 Another student, McKenzie Campagnolo, added, “GreenSchools has helped me learn what I can do not only to help my school, but to help my home and community.
 It was fun to do this with my friends and know that I was making a difference.”